testing-library/eslint-plugin-testing-library/README.md

 ## Shareable configurations

-This plugin exports several recommended configurations that enforces good practices for specific Testing Library packages.
+This plugin exports several recommended configurations that enforce good practices for specific Testing Library packages.
 You can find more info about enabled rules in the [Supported Rules section](#supported-rules) within the `Configurations` column.

 ### DOM Testing Library